XBFL Rules

 Please note that failure to compete in a week 1 matchup in any given division or season will result in immediate removal from the XBFL.

-No Shows: If during a given football week, a team becomes a "no-show" for a scheduled match time, they may reschedule.
-However, if a team is guilty of not showing twice during a given football week (with no previous contact being made to detail a change in plans), the non-showing team will receive a warning for one missed game, regardless if they eventually play it or not.
+7c No Shows: If during a given football week, a team becomes a "no-show" for a scheduled match time, they may reschedule if time allows.
+However, if a team is guilty of not showing twice during a given football week (with no previous contact being made to announce a change in plans), the non-showing team will receive a warning for one missed game, regardless if they eventually play it or not.
+The offending team will also be placed on auto-pilot for that week.

-Extension Requests: Unfortunately, this privilege no longer offered except under special circumstances.
-The new flex-schedule should adequately accommodate everyone's lifestyle.
+Extension Requests: Unfortunately, this privilege is no longer offered except under special circumstances.
+The new flex-schedule should adequately accommodate most everyone's lifestyle.

 The Draft: Each and every member of a given division must be present for the draft unless special provisions are made.
 Advanced notification is required by the intended absentee (at least 24 hours), and a list of teams in order of preference must be submitted to the Commissioner no later than six hours prior to the draft.